 Borrowers often prefer DSCR loans because they prioritize the property's financial performance.
 These loans are particularly popular among those with multiple investment properties or inconsistent personal income streams, such as freelancers or business owners.

-Generally, DSCR loans do not appear on your personal credit reports.
+DSCR loans are typically not reported to your personal credit report, because they are business purpose loans based on the income of the investment property rather than personal creditworthiness or income.
 This is because DSCR loans are primarily based on the property's income potential rather than the borrower's personal creditworthiness.
 However, there are specific circumstances under which a DSCR loan might be reported to your personal credit report:

 Default Situations: If you default on a DSCR loan, the loan agreement may grant the lender or servicer the right to report the default to personal credit bureaus (TransUnion, Equifax, Experian).
 This is often due to personal guarantees included in the loan terms, making the borrower personally liable in case of non-payment.